 Thank you for granting the urgent question, Mr Speaker, and I thank the hon.
 Member for Barrow and Furness (John Woodcock) for requesting it.

 This is a multi-faceted war.
 Robert Fisk of The Independent has warned that it is Ghouta today, but it will be Raqqa later.
 We welcome the united approach of the UN Security Council to this critically urgent issue, and, indeed, the efforts of the UK Government in helping to secure it.
 However, there is concern about the fact that the resolution does not make it clear how the ceasefire will be enforced, how the injured will be evacuated, and how returning aid workers will be protected.
-Will the Financial Secretary provide some clarity on that, and might he think about working to achieve an improved resolution?
+Will the Foreign Secretary provide some clarity on that, and might he think about working to achieve an improved resolution?

 We know that, yesterday, both Angela Merkel and Emmanuel Macron spoke to the Kremlin to urge Russia to use its influence to ensure the ceasefire is respected.
 Following on from the question of the Chairman of the Select Committee on Foreign Affairs, the hon.
 Member for Tonbridge and Malling (Tom Tugendhat), what representations are the UK Government planning to make to Russia to ensure the ceasefire is announced and, indeed, implemented, and especially for safe corridors, in which Russia could play a big part?